Winston Churchill: Political ideology

 As a politician, Churchill was perceived by some to have been largely motivated by personal ambition rather than political principle.
 During his early career, he was often provocative and argumentative to an unusual degree; and his barbed rhetorical style earned him enemies in parliament.
 Others deemed him to be an honest politician who displayed particular loyalty to his family and close friends.
 Robert Rhodes James said he "lacked any capacity for intrigue and was refreshingly innocent and straightforward".

 Until the outbreak of the Second World War, Churchill's approach to politics generated widespread "mistrust and dislike", largely on account of his two party defections.
 His biographers have variously categorised him, in terms of political ideology, as "fundamentally conservative", "(always) liberal in outlook", and "never circumscribed by party affiliation".
 He was nearly always opposed to socialism because of its propensity for state planning and his belief in free markets.
 The exception was during his wartime coalition when he was reliant upon the support of his Labour colleagues.
 Churchill had long been regarded as an enemy of the working class, and his response to the Rhondda Valley unrest and his anti-socialist rhetoric brought condemnation from socialists who saw him as a reactionary.
 His role in opposing the General Strike earned the enmity of strikers and most members of the Labour movement.
 Paradoxically, Churchill was supportive of trade unionism, which he saw as the "antithesis of socialism".

-On the other hand, his detractors did not take Churchill's domestic reforms into account, for he was in many respects a radical and reformer, but always with the intention of preserving the existing social structure, displaying what Addison calls the attitude of a "benevolent paternalist".
-Jenkins, himself a senior Labour minister, remarked that Churchill had "a substantial record as a social reformer" for his work in his ministerial career.
+On the other hand, he was in many respects a radical and reformer, but always with the intention of preserving the existing social structure, displaying what Addison calls the attitude of a "benevolent paternalist".
+Jenkins remarked that Churchill had "a substantial record as a social reformer" in his ministerial career.
 Similarly, Rhodes James thought that Churchill's achievements were "considerable".